Characterization of microchannels fabricated with laser for microfluidic applications

 Thanks to the S neox, 3D optical profiler from Sensofar, it was possible to easily characterise the topography of the microchannels fabricated with laser technologies

 Due to the numerous applications it presents, the microfluidics field has experienced enormous developments in the past few years.
 Lab-on-a-chip, organ-on-a-chip, point of care devices, cell capture, chemical and biological analysis are some of the examples for direct microfluidic applications.
 Regarding uses, microfluidic devices have different geometries which can be as complex as needed, but one of the basic structures that comprise these microfluidic device is the microchannel.
+We will perform the characterization of microchannels in this study.

 Several materials have been reported for the fabrication of the microchannel, and the suitability of one or another depends on the fabrication technique.
 Some of these materials are polymers, silicon or glass.
 Examples of manufacturing techniques are soft-lithography, photolithopgraphy or thermofusing techniques.
 But when using soda lime glass as material which was chosen due to its robustness, chemical resistance, transparency and low cost- direct laser writing presents itself as one of the most suitable techniques.
 It is accurate and versatile, generating very complex geometries quickly.
 Moreover, due to its non-contact nature, there is no contaminant and does not require clean room facilities.
 When working in micron dimensions for this application, it is crucial to have a very good image of the topography to ensure its quality, as well as all the information about the channel dimensions.
 In this report, the structures manufactured by direct laser writing are fully characterised by means of confocal microscopy.